Course Drafts

 My Role

-I led the Drafts project end-to-end, from defining the problem and reshaping the brief process to hands-on interaction design.
-My role spanned product design, research, facilitation, and cross-functional leadership.
-I would partner with a PM on the build for ticket creation and testing with the engineering team.
-In practice, that also meant helping the team navigate the discomfort that comes with ambiguity and reduced certainty.
+I led Drafts end-to-end, from defining the problem and reshaping the brief process to hands-on interaction design.
+My role spanned design, research, facilitation, and cross-functional leadership, partnering with a PM on ticketing and testing with engineering.

-Throughout the project, I acted as a connective layer between disciplines.
-I translated customer needs into clear design intent, surfaced tradeoffs early, and helped the team make confident decisions under constraint.
-The goal was not just to ship Drafts, but to demonstrate that strong product outcomes are possible without heavy process, long timelines, or over-designed solutions.
+I acted as the connective layer between product, design and engineering disciplines, translating customer needs into design intent, surfacing tradeoffs early, and guiding confident decisions.
+The goal was not just to ship Drafts, but to show that strong outcomes were possible without lengthy processes or over-engineering.

 Designing the Brief